jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
+  -
   - OMG, allow my "rule.html" bit to import... just ANY input pattern (board + features)!
   -
   -